-Program Continue/Modify/Delete housing types, and methods to promote their development Action 4.3a Farm Responsibility: PBS The County works formally and informally with the agricultural community to assist with Employee/Labor Housing: Continue to work with the agricultural community, housing providers and agricultural groups to develop and build yearround and seasonal agricultural worker housing.
+Program Continue/Modify/Delete housing types, and methods to promote their development Action 4.3a Farm Responsibility: PBS The County works formally and informally with the agricultural community to assist with Employee/Labor Housing: Continue to work with the agricultural community, housing providers and agricultural groups to develop and build year- round and seasonal agricultural worker housing.
 Analyze the three prime agricultural areas in the County (Anderson, Sanel and Ukiah Valleys) to identify suitable locations for at least 20 units of farmworker housing.
 Information gathered from this analysis shall be provided to agricultural and affordable housing Time frame: Initial/Ongoing the development of agricultural worker housing and provide education about the County's farm employee/labor housing regulations.
 With regard to formal outreach, the County provides Pre-Application Conference planning services, and as of 2019 has met with two (2) development entities interested in developing housing opportunities for year-round and seasonal agricultural workers.
 Brush Street Apartments was completed.
 RCHDC as well as Farm Bureau does training on employee housing education.
 This Action will be continued.

-conducive to their use for developing the actual units.
+Program Continue/Modify/Delete developers in a manner conducive to their use for developing the actual units.
 Ensure that these groups are included in regular housing stakeholder meetings.
-Action 4.3b The County will encourage and support State and Federal funding applications for farmworker housing and supporting infrastructure by providing technical assistance when needed, and continue to conduct pre-application conferences and meet with Responsibility: PBS Time frame: Annually/Ongoing During this planning period, the County encouraged and supported state and federal funding applications for farmworker housing.
+Action 4.3b The County will encourage and support State and Federal funding applications for farmworker housing and supporting infrastructure by providing technical assistance when needed, and continue to conduct pre-application conferences and meet with farmworker housing developers on an ongoing basis.
+Responsibility: PBS Time frame: Annually/Ongoing During this planning period, the County encouraged and supported state and federal funding applications for farmworker housing.
 In addition, the County supported infrastructure by providing technical assistance.
 In November of 2017, a building permit was issued for a 72-unit complex on a four-acre parcel in the Ukiah Valley.
 The County held pre-application conferences following the regular County Subdivision Committee Meeting on the second Thursday of each month.
 This Action is combined with Action 4.3a.
-Program Continue/Modify/Delete developers on an ongoing developing the actual units.
-Ensure that these groups are included in regular housing stakeholder meetings.
-Action 4.3b The County will encourage and support State and Federal funding applications for farmworker housing and supporting infrastructure by providing technical assistance when needed, and continue to conduct pre-application conferences and meet with farmworker housing Time frame: funding applications for farmworker housing.
-In addition, the County supported infrastructure by providing technical assistance.
-In November of 2017, a building permit was issued for a 72-unit complex on a four-acre parcel in the Ukiah Valley.
-The County held pre-application conferences following the regular County Subdivision Committee Meeting on the second Thursday of each month.